Dining | Surveys | Trains | Programs for Businesses

 Surveys

-e-rewards The e-rewards program offers mega credit for doing surveys.
-Credit earned can be used to buy miles on Delta, Continental, Alaska, Frontier, Air France/KLM, and Mexicana Airlines, and AirTran and U.S. Airways and BMI, and points for Hilton HHonors or Priority Club, or discounts from various merchants.
+The e-rewards program offers mega credit for doing surveys.
+Credit earned can be used to buy miles or points from many airlines or hotels, or gift cards from various merchants.
+Here is the list.

 Caution: Joining through an airline invitation will probably cause your redemption opportunities to be restricted to that airline.
-But it may increase redemption opportunity to once per quarter, rather than once per year.
+It is not clear to me if a similar restriction is place on enrollments via hotel invitation.
+But such an enrollment may increase redemption opportunity to once per quarter, rather than once per year.
 Read this Flyertalk discussion for the latest on this.

 MyPoints MyPoints frequently offers points for surveys.
 You may read about the MyPoints program on my Click for Miles, Money, and Good Causes page in the Click for Miles section.